matarui/evidencebaseddm/menu/syllabus.md

 | 10 | May 12 |    Systematic reviews and meta-analyses |
 | 11 | May 19 |    Evidence-based Interventions |
 | 12 | May 26 |    Exam (multiple-choice) |

+## Grading and Exam

+Students will be graded by their performance on a multiple-choice exam (May 26).

+The exam will consist of circa 25 K-prim multiple-choice questions: Each question or incomplete statement is followed by four possible responses or statements.
+For each response or statement, a decision must be made as to whether it is right or wrong.
+Regardless of whether the question is grammatically formulated in the singular or the plural, one, two, three, four or even none of the answers may be correct.
+For each question, four correct answers equal 1 point, three correct equal .5 point, and less than 3 correct answers equal 0 points.

+The exam will be in English and students are allowed to bring a dictionary to the exam.